texonica/company-dashboard/memory-bank/roadmap.md

   - Decision: Implement payment processing logic in backend services
   - Implementation Notes: Planning implementation with payment gateway integration

+### Phase 3.7: CRM Enhancements (New)
+- [ ] Implement duplicate call detection for CRM
+  - Discussion: How to identify and handle duplicate bookings from the same person?
+  - Decision: Detect users who book multiple calls within 7 days and keep only one call record
+  - Implementation Notes: Implement detection logic in API endpoint with configurable time window
+- [ ] Create unified contact tracking system
+  - Discussion: How to track unique contacts accurately across multiple interactions?
+  - Decision: Use AI-powered contact matching to identify duplicates from UW/Underwriting
+  - Implementation Notes: Plan implementation with AITable relation fields for consolidated tracking

 ### Phase 4: Additional Department Panels (Planned)
 - [ ] Marketing performance dashboard
   - Discussion: What metrics should be included for marketing insights?